River carpsucker

-The river carpsucker (Carpiodes carpio) is a freshwater fish found in the inland United States and northern Mexico.
+The river carpsucker (Carpiodes carpio) is a freshwater fish belonging to the Catostomidae that is native to the inland United States and northern Mexico.
 This species has a slightly arched back and is somewhat stout and compressed.
 While the fins are usually opaque, in older fish they may be dark yellow.
 It is distributed along the Mississippi River basin from Pennsylvania to Montana.
 The river carpsucker, like most suckers, is a bottom feeder and obtains its nutrients from algae, microcrustaceans, and other various tiny planktonic plants and animals found in silty substrates.
-Like its congener, the quillback, the river carpsucker is long-lived, with a lifespan of more than 45 years.
+Like its congener, the quillback, the river carpsucker is long-lived, with a known maximum lifespan of 40 years in Colorado, and 47 years in Minnesota.
 It begins to reproduce typically in late spring, and the female usually releases more than 100,000 eggs.
-After releasing and fertilizing their eggs, all parental care is ended.
+There is no parental care provided.

 Appearance and anatomy

 The physical appearance of the river carpsucker is fairly distinctive.
 It is stout, with a somewhat compressed and arched back.
 The area around its dorsal fin is olive-brown before it fades to silver, with a white belly.
 In the young, the fins are usually opaque, while in the old, their fins are a dark yellow.
 The lower lip is projected in a similar fashion to a nipple at the midpoint, and big scales cover its whole body.
 It also has a distinctive 18 caudal fin rays.
 The species is frequently confused with non-native species, such as the various Asian carp species.